1. Home>

 PronounSpanishEnglish

-Yome dormiréI will sleep
+Yome dormiréI will fall asleep

-te dormirásyou will sleep
+te dormirásyou will fall asleep

-Nosotras / Nosotrosnos dormiremoswe will sleep
+Nosotras / Nosotrosnos dormiremoswe will fall asleep

-Vosotras / Vosotrosos dormiréisyou (plural) will sleep
+Vosotras / Vosotrosos dormiréisyou (plural) will fall asleep

 Or use our app: